CubaOfficial Name: Republic of Cuba

 The export of Cuban convertible pesos (CUC) is strictly prohibited, regardless of the amount.
-Travelers may only export the equivalent of $5000 in any currency other than the Cuban convertible peso (CUC).
+Travelers may only export the equivalent of 5,000 USD in any currency other than the Cuban convertible pesos (CUC).
 Anyone wishing to export more than this amount must demonstrate evidence that the currency was acquired legitimately from a Cuban bank.

 Embassies and Consulates